116th Panzer Division: Western Front

-In 1944, it participated in opposing the Normandy landings, the Battle of Normandy, and was later trapped in the Falaise Pocket following Operation Cobra.
+In 1944, it participated in opposing the Normandy landings, the Battle of Normandy, and was later trapped in the Falaise Pocket following Operation Cobra, Operation Bluecoat, Operation Totalize, and Operation Tractable.

 Along with the 2nd SS Panzer Division, it was responsible for holding the pocket open to allow German troops to escape.
 It managed to escape, although with only 600 infantry and 12 tanks intact.
 In October, it fought against American forces in the Battle of Aachen, with the town falling to the Americans on 21 October.
 It was moved to Düsseldorf for refitting.
 On 8 November, the division repulsed an attack from the U.S. 28th Infantry Division in the Hürtgen Forest during the larger Battle of Hürtgen Forest, recapturing the town of Schmidt, thus providing the name to the 28th of the "Bloody Bucket Division".

 The 116th then participated in the failed "Wacht am Rhein" Operation in the Ardennes.
 On 10 December, before the offensive, it was partly refitted, with 26 Panzer IV and 43 Panther tanks and 25 Jagdpanzer IV tank destroyers (of which 13 were combat ready).
 However, it was still missing much of its organic transport.
 Initially stalled by the resistance and then poor bridges in attacks to cross the Our River at Luetzkampen and Ouren, it back-tracked to march through Belgium from Dasburg to Houffalize.
 The division then fought its way as the middle spearhead of the advance on the Meuse from Samree to La Roche.
 It was then involved in heavy fighting at Hotton and Verdenne, where it was turned back at its furthest advance in the Ardennes.

 It later delayed Allied forces allowing other German units to retreat, before being withdrawn over the Rhine in March.
 It then opposed the U.S. Ninth Army's advance across the Rhine, thus stopping the planned Allied breakthrough as well as opposing Operation Varsity's airborne landings.
 With 2,800 men and 10 tanks against 50,000 Allied troops and supporting tanks, the division faced the U.S. 30th, the U.S. 35th, the U.S. 84th, the 4th Canadian and the U.S. 8th Armored Divisions.
 On 16 April 1945, the majority of the division was forced to surrender to the U.S. Ninth Army, having been trapped in the Ruhr Pocket.
 Remnants of the division continued to fight in the Harz mountains until 30 April, surrendering only after all of their resources had been exhausted.